Super saving tips from super savers

 On investing wisely

 I agree with what my friend Justin contributed to the article – cut back on fees.
 If you use a robo-advisor, “…you can go down to 0.5 per cent.”
 Good advice.
-For new investors or seasoned investors alike, if you want to cut your investing costs AND get some helpful portfolio advice consider a few of these options below including how I can save you money with my partnerships:
+For new investors or seasoned investors alike, if you want to cut your costs AND get some helpful portfolio advice consider these partnerships and deals to SAVE BIG.

 On paying off credit cards – every month